Introduction

 public static string Description<T>(T[] arrayP)

 but the body is problematic: what should be the type of the element variable in the header of the foreach?
-We cannot simply use T, but we can use implicitly typed variable.
+We can simply use T, or we can use implicitly typed variable.
 This technique, that uses the keyword var essentially tells C# to … figure out the type of the variable.
 In that case, since C# knows the type of the array you are passing, it can easily infer the type of its elements.

 public static string Description<T>(T[] arrayP)